Joao-Adegas/Api-SqlAlchemy-FastAndFurios/README.md

-Prerequisites:
+Prerequisites

 Have XAMPP installed on your machine.

-Steps to initialize the project:
+Steps to initialize the project

   XAMPP:

   Open XAMPP.